Kaif10/Pneumonia-Diagnosis/README.md

 Detecting Pneumonia with CNN

 Pneumonia Diagnosis on a small and challenging dataset with three different models.
-1. Fine tuned Transfer learning.
+1. Fine tuning.
-2. Pre-trained transfer learning.
+2. Transfer learning.
 3. Depthwise Convolutional Network.